OJEE BTech (Lateral Entry) Preparation 2026: Tips, Strategy & Guide

 OJEE 2026 Preparation: One-Month Strategy

-The last month of the OJEE preparation must be all about revising and practicing what you have studied in the past few months.
-With the right amount of revision and practice, one can easily crack an entrance exam and score well.
-Make a study routine if you do not already have one, and follow the routine consistently and diligently.
-Having a systematic preparation strategy will prove to be beneficial.
-Try to capitalise on your strengths and work on your weaknesses.
+Last month of OJEE preparation must be all about revising and practicing what have been studied in past few months.
+With right amount of revision and practice, one can easily crack an entrance exam and score well.
+Make a study routine if one does not already have one, and follow the routine diligently.
+Try to capitalise on strengths and work on weaknesses.
 Strengthening the stronger areas is as important as working on the weaker ones.
-One must also not shift their focus from speed and accuracy.
+One must also not shift their focus from accuracy.
 These are important from the exam day point of view.
 It is important to solve a question quickly but also accurately.
-Having said this, the most important thing is to keep your mind calm.
+Having said this, the most important thing is to keep mind calm.
 No amount of revision is enough if one falters on exam day.
 Take at least eight hours of sleep before the exam and do not begin with new topics on the exam day.

 Also Read: